DeimosLabs/dirt/README.md

 Compiles and installs with cmake.
 Required libraries: libsndfile, libfftw3, (for JACK support) libjack

-To disable JACK support, use:
+If you have libjack installed, to explicitly disable it use:
 ```
 cmake -DDONT_USE_JACK=on wherver/is/src/dirt
 ```